nickserv/kitchensync/README.rst

 An aggregated package manager for installing packages globally.

-This is currently a prototype implemented as a bash script.
-I might port it to another scripting language for better Windows support.
+This is currently a prototype implemented as a Python package for versions 2.7 and 3.5.
+Mac and Windows should be supported in theory, but they haven't been tested yet.

 Concept
 -------